Photo credit: Campaign Creators

 - Understand and regularly review Google Analytics, Google Search Console and Google for Business Insights

-- Identify and report on key performance indicators for the digital marketing.
+- Identify and report on key performance indicators for digital marketing.
 E.g.

 - Web site (visitors, bounce rate, top pages, social traffic, crawl errors)

 - Adword campaign statistics (Impressions, clicks, CTR, cost)